hugoacfs/upgroodle/README.md

 They still need some configuration to work.
 Copy the config.cfg.defaults over to a file called config.cfg and make sure to remove any comments.

+## Quick setup

+### Setting up

+Upgroodle supports Bash shell and it requires certain programs to be installed such as: sudo, rsync, wget, zip and grep.
+Most systems have sudo already installed, as for the others, simply clone this repository, and in the terminal run `sudo ./upgroodle -d setup_upgroodle` to install the missing packages.

+Now run `./upgroodle -d configure` to get a config file up.
+Follow the command line instructions and it should be up and running in no time.

+### Installing Moodle

+To install Moodle make sure the configuration is correct (quickly run `./upgroodle -d configure`), then run `sudo ./upgroodle -t install -m vanilla -v (version number, e.g. '38')`.

+If you wish to create a brand new Moodle config.php file with upgroodle, make sure that you fill in the required settings when configuring upgroodle.
+Then make sure to include the `-c` option, this will generate a new config file and set up an admin account for you, which you can change later.

+### Upgrading Moodle

+To upgrade Moodle make sure the configuration is correct (quickly run `./upgroodle -d configure`), then run `sudo ./upgroodle -t upgrade -m vanilla -v (version number, e.g. '38')`.

+Upgroodle should fetch the previous config.php file for you, but if you wish to make a new one then include the `-c` option when running the upgrade.

+### Community plugins

+(to be completed)

 ## Configuration

 The configuration file contains two types of variables, upgroodle variables, used to navigate the file system and Moodle configuration variables, used to create a Moodle configuration file.

 ### Upgroodle Variables [**required**]